Teaching time and timetabling in primary schools

 There's no set teaching hours for any phase

-Academies need enough time to allow for a broad and balanced curriculum, including English, mathematics, science and religious education.
-That's explained here.
+Academies need enough time to allow for a broad and balanced curriculum, including for English, maths, science and religious education.
+That's explained in guidance on the national curriculum.

 So long as you can meet those requirements, it's up to you to determine how much teaching time will be appropriate for your pupils.
-We were told this by the DfE.
+The DfE told us this.

 When deciding this, consider: